mfreed7/declarative-shadow-dom/README.md

 1. The ergonomics would be a bit worse, as there would be a leftover copy of the template that would be encountered upon traversing the tree.
 This would lead to confusion among both developers (who would see both DocumentFragments in the devtools Elements pane) and scripts (which would now iterate over both sets of trees).
 Additionally, the leftover `<template>` node would always get slotted into the unnamed `<slot>`.
 2. The memory consumption and overhead would be increased, due to the extra `<template shadowroot>` node left in the tree.
 Additionally, the slotting algorithm would also need to do extra work to slot in the leftover `<template shadowroot>` element into unnamed slots within the shadow root.

 The advantage of this approach would be that it avoids the abnormal behavior of a "self-removing" element.
 There are no current examples in the web platform of elements that remove themselves when parsed.
 (There is one historical example, `<isindex>`, but that has since been removed.)
 This advantage seems to be mostly about theoretical purity at this point.
 So unless there turns out to be negative web developer impact from introducing this new behavior, the above downsides would seem to outweigh this advantage.
-Also, arguably, the `<template shadowroot>` under this proposal is not “removed”, but rather transformed into its equivalent `#shadowroot` in the final DOM tree.
+Also, arguably (see [this section](#what-does-declarative-mean)), the `<template shadowroot>` under this proposal is not “removed”, but rather transformed into its equivalent `#shadowroot` in the final DOM tree.

 ## Instead of inline contents, use an idref to an existing template